PatriciaFontenelle/earthquake-monitor/README.md

 - API: USGS Earthquake Catalog.
 Learn more about it [here](https://earthquake.usgs.gov/fdsnws/event/1/).
 - Development:
     - ReactJS as the frontend framework;
-    - Vite as a build tool;
+    - Vite as the building tool;
     - Tailwind to simplify styling;
     - DaisyUI for components;
-    - Leaflet for map rendering;
+    - React Leaflet for map rendering;